 Whoever coined the phrase ‘Absence makes the heart grow fonder’ was probably not an employer.
 Thankfully, these staff absence management tips will help business owners and managers manage absence with more ease!

 According to the ONS, 131 million days were lost due to sickness absences in the UK in 2013, with research by PWC putting the cost to UK organisations at almost £29 billion a year.

-This raises the obvious question: What are the most effective ways to deal with sickness absence and minimise its impact?
+This raises the obvious question: What are the most effective ways to deal with staff sickness absence and minimise its impact?

-So we asked some of our HR consultant clients to give us their advice for dealing with absence management.
+So we asked some of our HR consultant clients to give us their advice for dealing with staff absence management.
 Here are their top tips:

 Make sure staff know your absence policy